StanHash/mgfembp/README.md

 # The Mysterious Gba Fire Emblem something something binary

-This might not be a MultiBoot payload at all, it just gets loaded into EWRAM.
+This might not be a MultiBoot payload, I'm not sure, but it does get loaded into EWRAM.
 I wonder if this isn't related to the FE6 to FE7 save linking thingy that I once heard to be a thing?

 This builds the following binaries: